ImanJowkar/mtcse/README.md

-`The following rules are employed to identify the source IP address attempting to port-scan our router.`
+`The following rules are employed to identify the source IP address attempting to port-scan our router and block it`
 ```
 /ip firewall mangle
 add action=add-src-to-address-list address-list=port-scan address-list-timeout=\